webix-hub/gitbook-spreadsheet-guide/rows_columns.md

 # Working with Rows and Columns

 You can insert new rows and columns, delete some of them, or just hide them and show, when necessary.
-All these actions are controlled by the **Rows** and **Columns** groups of buttons in the **View** section.
+You can also group rows and columns into collapsible ranges.
+All these actions are available via the **Rows** and **Columns** groups of buttons in the toolbar **View** section, the right-click context menu (called on the row/column header), and the **View** menu.

 ![Rows and Columns Buttons](.gitbook/assets/rows_columns_buttons.png)